Where the Universe Hides Her Skeleton: The Tale of Missing Matter

 But if you want a tool to really see what’s out there, try this beginner telescope.
 It’s simple, it’s sturdy, and it’s my favorite way to remind myself I’m a small piece of something staggering.
 Mine is an older model of this one, and I’ll upgrade myself for Christmas (or my husband will!)

-I’ll never find the missing matter on my own.
-But I can find Saturn’s rings on a clear night in New Jersey.
+I’ll never find the missing matter on my own, but I can find Saturn’s rings on a clear night in New Jersey.
 And sometimes, that’s enough.

 What Comes Next?